akus0/akus0/README.md

 ### hi there, i'm matt

-only got back into coding recently, just playing around with whatever i find inetresting.
+only got back into coding recently, just playing around with whatever i find interesting.

 <!--
 **akus0/akus0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.